honeytrap/honeytrap-docs/docs/agent/index.md

 setcap 'cap_net_bind_service=+ep' honeytrap-agent --remote-key {key} --server {ip}:1337
 ```

-Using the `cap_net_bind_service` capability allows Honeytrap Agent to bind to lower ports, while running under a non-privileged user account.
+Using the `cap_net_bind_service` capability allows HoneyTrap Agent to bind to lower ports, while running under a non-privileged user account.

-This will start the Honeytrap Agent, which will connect to the Honetyrap Server on **{ip}:1337**.
+This will start the HoneyTrap Agent, which will connect to the Honetyrap Server on **{ip}:1337**.
 The Agent will automatically reconnect when the connection with the server has been lost.

 ### Agent configuration
 ```